ksoze84/useStateHandler/README.md

 You can write common functionality in a generic class and extend this class, adding the specifics.
 In this case, extending a parent generic class with StateHandler lets you encapsulate common functionality:

-MyApiHandler.ts : A hanlder for my API
+MyApiHandler.ts : A handler for my API
 ```ts

 type ApiData = {